decredcommunity/outreach/pr-materials-march-2020.md

 - Decred developers created btcsuite, the first alternative full-node Bitcoin implementation whose code served as the basis of Lightning Network.
 Decred has one of the first LN implementations (along with BTC and LTC).
 - Built the first-ever off-chain proposal system (Politeia) that allows for public discourse and voting on project-level decisions and how to spend the treasury.
 - First on-chain consensus rules change vote
-- First project to build a truly decentralized exchange (DEX), which was passed via Politeia with technical specs announced. \*\*There are other DEXs, but this is the first of its kind.
+- First project to fund the development of a truly decentralized exchange (DEX), which was passed via Politeia with technical specs announced. \*\*There are other DEXs, but this is the first of its kind.
-- Automate Treasury.
-Dash did it first, and Decred's won't be fully automated due to specific attack vectors.
+- Decentralize Treasury control.
+Dash did it first, but Decred's won't be fully automated due to specific attack vectors.
 There will be a summary draft of payouts that will be voted on by the stakeholders.
 If they were fully automated, there could be a threat of someone draining the treasury via an attack.
+Full decentralization is the ultimate goal, but it will be done in careful steps.

 Decred is a leader when it comes to "walking the talk" of crypto.
 Other projects claim to be the first or talk about innovations, but Decred is actually building/implementing big leaps forward.

 ## Additional collateral

 - [Design assets](https://github.com/decred/dcrdesign/releases)
-- Videos: we have a new explainer video (less than 2 minutes) that will be released any time now. decred.org { TODO: add link }
+- Videos: we have a new explainer video (less than 2 minutes) at https://decred.org/
-- Infographics: The design team regularly generates [images](https://github.com/decred/dcrdesign/releases) to be used for each software release or integration.
+- Visual assets: The design team regularly generates [images](https://github.com/decred/dcrdesign/releases) to be used for each software release or integration.
 - [Keynotes](https://www.notion.so/Decred-Keynotes-5c3fdfb0a73841c0a394efe002003409)

 ## Topics and key conversations we'd like to join